indeedhat/automux/README.md

 - can give names to tabs
 - can auto run command on open
 - specific windows can be focused on open
+- can be given a sub directory to open in

 ### Splits
 - windows can have one or more splits
 - each split can be set to desired size
 - splits can each run a command on open
 - specific splits can be focused on open
+- can be given a sub directory to open in, this will always be relative to the base session, not the window the split is defined within

 ### Background Sessions
 When opening the main automux session you can optionally open one or more